emontzkajnl/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 4.1.6 =
+* Tweak: Vue.js code is now loaded from a local file shipped with the plugin rather than an external CDN for use with the customizer in the admin area.
+* Fix: Fixed a compatibility issue with the Complianz Cookie Consent plugin integration.
+* Fix: Added additional plugin hardening.
+* Fix: Fixed PHP error that would occur with group feeds when using PHP 8+.

 = 4.1.5 =
 * Fix: An error message will now display if there was a problem connecting an account.
 * Fix: The Post Date could not be disabled.